Harper's Parliamentary agenda

 There is no heir apparent to Martin and a full leadership contest

-December.
-That will give the Conservatives a lot of
+Liberals elect a new leader, giving the Conservatives a lot of

 After 12 years with less than 20 seats, NDP Leader Jack Layton has